anaesperanzalin/myreads2/README.md

 - Want to read
 - Read

-You can search books by title or author.
+You can search books by their title or author.

-You can see the demo here:
+See the live demo here:
 https://myreadsbyanalin.netlify.app/

 This is the first of three projects required by the Udacity's React Nanodegree program.